Tender Mercies: Plot

 Boys at school bully Sonny about his dead father.
 Meanwhile, the members of the local country band ask Mac permission to perform one of his songs, and he agrees.
-Mac begins performing with them and they make plans to record together.
-His newfound happiness is interrupted when Sue Anne dies in a car accident.
+Mac begins performing with them, and they make plans to record together.
+His newfound happiness is interrupted when Sue Anne dies in a car crash.
 Mac attends his daughter's funeral at Dixie's lavish home in Nashville and comforts her when she breaks down.

-Back home, Mac keeps quiet about his emotional pain, but wonders aloud to Rosa Lee why his once sorry existence has been given meaning and, on the other hand, his daughter has died.
+Back home, Mac keeps quiet about his emotional pain, but wonders aloud to Rosa Lee why his once sorry existence has been given meaning, and, on the other hand, his daughter has died.
 Throughout his mourning, Mac continues his new life with Rosa Lee and Sonny.
 Sonny eventually finds a football that Mac has left as a gift for him.
 Mac is watching the motel from a field across the road, singing the hymn to himself.
-Sonny thanks him for the football and the two play catch together as Rosa Lee watches them through a window.
+Sonny thanks him for the football, and the two play catch together as Rosa Lee watches them through a window.